ovanvincq/OpticalFibers.jl/docs/src/ModeSolvers-Tutorial.md

 m=FEM(1.6,4,epsilon,mu,model,real(m1[pos].neff),field=true,order=2,solver=:MUMPS)
 ```

-The field can be plotted using GridapMakie or saved (using the function 'writevtk') to a file that can be opened with ParaView.
+The field can be plotted using GridapMakie:
 ```@example 5
 using GridapMakie
 using GLMakie